xDaryamo/puccini/puccini-tosca/README.md

     --input 'port={type:tcp,number:8080}'

-If TOSCA parsing/compilation fails will emit a colorful problem report to stderr and exit with 1.
-Thus you can use the `--quiet/-q` switch if all you want to do is check for successful compilation.

-The default format for input/output is YAML, but you can switch to JSON using `--format/-f`.
-Note that Clout in JSON may lose some type information (e.g. JSON doesn't distinguish between an integer and a float).
+### Resolution

+By default, the compiler will resolve the topology, which attempts to satisfy requirements with capabilities and create relationships (Clout edges) between node templates.
+This can be disabled via the `--resolve/-r` switch:

+    puccini-tosca compile --resolve=false service.yaml

+Topology resolution can be applied after compilation on an existing Clout via the embedded **tosca.resolve** JavaScript:

+    cat clout.yaml | puccini-js exec tosca.resolve

+Read more about resolution [here](../tosca/compiler/RESOLUTION.md).

+### Coercion

-Note that TOSCA functions and constraints are not called during compilation.
-They are embedded in the Clout and are intended to be executed when necessary.
-To validate them you can use the `tosca.coerce` JavaScript with **puccini-js**:
+TOSCA functions are embedded in the Clout and are intended to be executed when necessary.
+Thus they not called during compilation, unless they are needed for topology resolution.
+If you want to call all of them and see the evaluated results, pipe the Clout through **puccini-js** and execute the embedded **tosca.coerce** JavaScript:

-    puccini-tosca compile tosca.yaml | puccini-js exec tosca.coerce
+    cat clout.yaml | puccini-js exec tosca.coerce

-Alternatively, you can use the `parse` command (see below).

-Finally, **pucini-tosca** supports "quirks", via the `--quirk/-x` switch, which are variations on the default grammar rules.
-The reason this is required is unfortunate: the low quality of the TOSCA spec, riddled as it is with gaps, inconsistencies, and errors, means that there's too much room for varying interpretations of the spec as well as missing functionality.
-Puccini aims to adhere as closely as possible to the spec, literally and in spirit, but also must be pragmatic.
-Quirks allow Puccini to smooth incompatibilities with other tools and work around a few TOSCA pain points.
-The list of supported quirks is maintained [here](QUIRKS.md).
-Example of us:
+Values can be re-coerced later according to changing attributes and other external factors.

+As a convenience, `compile` can call **tosca.coerce** for you via the `--coerce/-c` switch:

-    puccini-tosca compile weird.yaml -x substitution_mappings.requirements.list
+    puccini-tosca compile --coerce service.yaml

+Note that doing so means you do *not* get the original compiled output.

 `parse`
 -------